Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

 Once you have updated the various mapping sections, you are now ready to use the integration.

+#### g) Estimate Points
+To sync Estimate Points for Requirements in Spira, make sure you [add Estimates to your Jira issues](https://support.atlassian.com/Jira-software-cloud/docs/enable-estimation/) as "Story points" or have a *numeric* custom property in Jira to map against.
+Use the Jira configuration helper to find its ID (under the "Custom Fields" tab).
+Enter this ID in Spira, as the second attribute (after a comma ',') of the "Severity/Est. Points Field" on the Datasync configuration page.
+For example: '`10001,10033`' where 10001 is the Incident Severity property ID in Jira and 10033 is the field we are configuring, the Estimate Points property ID in Jira.
+Make sure this field was created as a numeric field in Jira, otherwise the sync won't happen.

+#### h) JIRA's Due Date field
+ If you are not syncing requirements you can skip this.
+To sync Due Date from Jira for Requirements in Spira, create a a custom property type Date for your Requirements in Spira and in the dataSync mappings, enter <i>duedate</i> as the external key for it.
+This field only syncs Jira to Spira.

 ## Using SpiraTeam with JIRA